undefined cover

 AI, Integrity, and the Next Generation of Learners

 Artificial intelligence is reshaping higher education and each generation is approaching it differently.
 NYU’s Conor Grennan (https://www.linkedin.com/in/conorgrennan/) , alongside his Gen Z son, Finn, explores how AI is influencing academic integrity, workforce readiness, and the way students engage with learning.
 Rather than approaching AI with fear or hype, Conor calls institutions to engage with it from a place of curiosity, conviction, and intentionality.
 This episode challenges assumptions and offers a hopeful, practical framework for integrating AI into both academic and personal formation. 🎧 Join us as we discuss: How AI is changing the way we teach, learn, and lead The role of discipleship in shaping tech ethics Why Gen Z students expect transparency, not perfection Creating campus-wide AI literacy with joy and curiosity Using storytelling to make tech feel less intimidating 🎙️ Inside the Episode 06:14 – What it means to disciple students in the age of AI 08:50 – The danger of seeing AI as “just a tool” 13:22 – How higher ed should position itself as a moral compass 16:09 – The three pillars of AI literacy at NYU Stern 30:03 – Faith, imagination, and the opportunity ahead The Higher Ed Marketer Podcast is powered by Caylor Solutions (https://www.linkedin.com/company/caylor-solutions-inc/)—your go-to partner for higher ed mission-fit marketing strategies, enrollment, AI expertise, and branding needs.
 To hear this interview and many more like it, subscribe on Apple Podcasts (https://podcasts.apple.com/us/podcast/the-higher-ed-marketer/id1552804442), Spotify (https://open.spotify.com/show/1u1F4gOhYuZYk2odcMkVjP?si=651cc489750e48ee), or our website (https://www.higheredmarketerpodcast.com/), or search for The Higher Ed Marketer in your favorite podcast player.
-The Higher Ed Marketer Podcast is proud to be a part of The Higher Ed Marketer Podcast Network. (https://thehigheredmarketer.com/) Hosted by Ausha.
+The Higher Ed Marketer Podcast is proud to be a part of The Higher Ed Marketer Podcast Network. (https://thehigheredmarketer.com/) Hosted on Ausha.
 See ausha.co/privacy-policy for more information.

 55min | Published on October 14, 2025